BandLinc/github-search/README.md

 # GitSearch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+This project is used to search for github repositories

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+To run the project.
+Simply click on the url https://git-search-ke.herokuapp.com/

 ## Code scaffolding